abisummers/abisummers.github.io/src/content/guide/learning-french.md

 At my previous company they offered private French or English lessons to those who wanted it.
 I had 30 hours of 1on1 lessons that needed to be taken within one year.
 This was my first time having private lessons, which was tough at first - there is no avoiding any questions.
 I enjoyed these lessons because I got specific feedback to me like the mistakes I often (like with prepositions) and it was a great opportunity for me to ask any specific questions that I had about the French language.
 These lessons were usually speaking focused with some grammar related to lesson topic.

+<a name="writing"></a>

+### Online writing lessons with _Le français avec Ariela_

+I had spent a lot of time focusing on my speaking, but at a certain point I knew I needed to up my writing and grammar.
+I posted on a Facebook group asking for recommendations for French teachers who work specially on writing.
+[Ariela](https://ariela.super.site) ([instagram](https://www.instagram.com/lefrancaisavecariela/)), was one of the teachers the replied with _exactly_ what I was looking for.
+I started working with Ariela in 2025, and will definitely schedule lessons with her again.

+I had never needed to write in French apart from the informal French with colleagues over Slack, but I applied to get the DAEU (an equivalent to the bac which is what you get if you pass your exams when you're 18) so learning to write proper french was needed.
+At the time of updating this article, I'm a student!
+I have a written exam in French, history and geography.
+I still have work to do, but working with Ariela has been great!
+She specially tailored my courses to the DAEU working on the a _résumé_ and _discussion_, the two components of my French exam.
+We work in four week blocks - writing exercises for four weeks with feedback each week followed by an hour long call to review in detail the parts that I'm struggling with.

 <a name="apps"></a>

 ### Apps